Diwahars/Hackerearth_CabService/README.md

 #####

 ####
-Created prediction model to predict fare amount
+---->>>Created prediction model to predict fare amount
 ####

 ### Apporach to create the model